 Earlier this month, DHHS announced it would spend up to $3.7 million on no-bid, personal service contracts with two firms that would advise the agency on running the Medicaid program.
 Internal McCrory administration memos released to The News & Observer of Raleigh describe understaffed and underskilled workers in the Medicaid division needing emergency help.

-Posted on February 27, 2014, in "Single State Agency", Accountability, Administrative Costs, Affordable Care Act, Audits, Computer Sciences Corporation, CSC, DHHS, Division of Medical Assistance, Doctors, General Assembly, Health Care Providers and Services, Hospitals, Increase in Medicaid Spending, Legislation, Media, Medicaid, Medicaid Costs, Medicaid Eligibility, Medicaid Providers, Medicaid Reform, Medicaid Reform Advisory Group, Medicaid Reimbursements, Medicaid Services, Mental Health, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Tax Dollars, Taxes, Taxpayers, Timely Payments and tagged Aldona Wos, DHHS, Division of Medical Assistance, Governor McCrory, Health care, Health care provider, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Eligibility, Medicaid recipients, Medicaid Reform Advisory Group, Medicaid Reimbursments, NCTracks Billing Issues, NCTracks Lawsuit, NCTracks Problems, North Carolina.
+Posted on February 27, 2014, in "Single State Agency", Accountability, Administrative Costs, Affordable Care Act, Computer Sciences Corporation, CSC, Division of Medical Assistance, Doctors, General Assembly, Health Care Providers and Services, Hospitals, Increase in Medicaid Spending, Legislation, Media, Medicaid, Medicaid Costs, Medicaid Eligibility, Medicaid Providers, Medicaid Reform, Medicaid Reform Advisory Group, Medicaid Reimbursements, Medicaid Services, Medicare and Medicaid Provider Audits, Mental Health, NC, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Tax Dollars, Taxes, Taxpayers, Timely Payments and tagged Aldona Wos, Division of Medical Assistance, Governor McCrory, Health care, Health care provider, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Eligibility, Medicaid recipients, Medicaid Reform Advisory Group, Medicaid Reimbursments, NC DHHS, NCTracks Billing Issues, NCTracks Lawsuit, NCTracks Problems, North Carolina.
 Bookmark the permalink.
 Leave a comment.